Visa Traveler

 • Official Source: Embassy of Costa Rica in Washington DC, USA

-I have also entered Costa Rica from Nicaragua at the land border with my India passport and US visa.
+I have also entered Costa Rica from Nicaragua at the land border with my Indian passport and US visa.
 Immigration procedures at the land border took about 10 minutes due to long lines.
 I was asked to show my hotel reservation.
 I was given a 30-day entry.

 —